pdqsoftware/api_interface/README.md

 To run the App.
 ---------------
-Download the app source from github
+Download the app source from github.
-From the project root directory:  npm run dev-server Then point your browser to http://localhost:8082/
+From the project root directory:  npm run dev-server.
+Then point your browser to http://localhost:8082/